Global convergence of ResNets: From finite to infinite width using linear parameterization

-Considering such a simplified model comes with shortcomings as well as potential benefits.
-The main assumption that differs from standard ResNets is linearity in the parameters of the residual blocks.
-As a comparison, a 2-layer MLP is nonlinear w.r.t. its parameters of the hidden layer.
-While it is admittedly a simplified setting, the model of~\cref{def:rkhs_resnet} still retains the effect of depth and the nonlinearity w.r.t. the input.
-Indeed, considering $V$ to be a Random Features approximation (c.f.~\cref{RFF}) of some universal RKHS, the residual blocks are as expressive as a 2-layer MLP as both are dense in the space of continuous functions.
-Moreover, due to composition of these residual blocks the model's output is still highly non-linear w.r.t. parameters.
-Therefore, we consider this model as a first step of study towards the general case.
 In turn, this linearity in parameters naturally leads to an RKHS parameterization which has two important benefits on the theoretical side: \textbf{(i)} Flows of vector-fields as implemented by our model in~\cref{rkhs_forward} have already been studied theoretically and for applications in image registration problems~\cite{younes_shapes_2010, beg2005computing,Niethammer2011}.
 Under some regularity assumptions on the considered RKHS $V$, one can show that the model's output corresponds to the invertible action of a diffeomorphism by composition on the input~\cite{trouve1998diffeomorphisms}.
 This property was already used in~\cite{salman2018deep} to implement models of \emph{Normalizing Flows}~\cite{kobyzev_normalizing_2020} with applications in generative modeling. \textbf{(ii)} There is an important literature in Machine Learning about Kernel methods~\cite{scholkopf2002learning}.
 In practice, various sub-sampling methods exist in order to approximate infinite-dimensional RKHSs with finite-dimensional spaces generated by \textit{Random Fourier Features }(RFF)~\cite{rahimi2007random,rahimi2008weighted}.
 Thereby, leveraging results on the approximation bound for RFF~\cite{sutherland2015error,sriperumbudur2015optimal}, we show that the expressiveness properties of universal kernels, such as the Gaussian kernel, can be efficiently recovered using residuals of the form~\cref{residual_set} with a finite number of neurons.

 To further support the practical applicability and the relevance of our model in comparison with standard architectures, we report in the supplementary material (\cref{sec:expe}) numerical experiments on MNIST and CIFAR10 datasets.
 They show that -- as predicted by our theory -- our model can be trained in these cases to almost zero loss.
 But more importantly, they show that our model is able to generalize well on the test dataset with performances that are similar to those of classical ResNets.